 Every year over 160,000 people in Scotland become carers, looking after family or friends who are older, disabled or seriously ill.
 However caring affects you, we're here.
-For information and tailored support, contact the Carers UK Helpline: E advice@carersuk.org T 0808 808 7777 (Monday to Friday, 9am to 6pm) This guide was proudly supported by
+For information and tailored support, contact the Carers UK Helpline:

+- E advice@carersuk.org

+- T 0808 808 7777

+This guide was proudly supported by